 Start with beautiful ceiling fixtures and add wall sconces and cove lights for elegance and efficiency.
 Work with your kitchen designer and electrician to add some wow-factor to your interior lighting plan.
 Take your lighting ideas outside and add some lighting to the landscape to highlight your new home's architecture.

-Elegant lighting choices in this French Country style open-plan kitchen include an understated yet graceful chandelier over the breakfast table, large hanging pendants for task lighting over the eating bar / work island, recessed ambient lighting, and under-cabinet lighting.
+Elegant lighting choices in this French Country style kitchen include understated yet graceful hanging pendants for task lighting over the eating bar / work island, recessed ambient lighting, and under-cabinet lighting (Plan #109-1059).

 Luxury Master Suite